Multi-subspace power method for decomposing partially symmetric tensors: Introduction

 The smallest $r$ for which such a decomposition holds is the rank of $\sT$.
 Each summand is a rank-one tensor.
 CP decompositions recover interpretable structure, for example, they fit observed data to mixture models \cite{anandkumar2014tensor} and encode the complexity of linear operators \cite{landsberg2017geometry}.

-If the tensor has partial symmetry, we seek a decomposition that respects the symmetry.
-A decomposition where each rank-one term inherits the same symmetry is called a \emph{partially symmetric CP decomposition}.
-It writes the tensor as a sum of rank-one tensors with partial symmetry of type $(d_1,\dots,d_\ell)$, i.e. tensors $\lambda (\fv^{(1)})^{\otimes d_1} \otimes (\fv^{(2)})^{\otimes d_2} \otimes \cdots \otimes (\fv^{(\ell)})^{\otimes d_\ell}$.
-By enforcing partial symmetry, we use fewer parameters and obtain decompositions that are easier to interpret in the model.
-One can ignore the symmetry and apply a general CP decomposition, but the partial symmetry in the factors may be lost.
-Our numerical experiments show that respecting the partial symmetry leads to computational speed-ups.
+For a partially symmetric tensor, it is often desirable to compute a decomposition where each rank-one term inherits the partial symmetry.
+This is called a \emph{partially symmetric CP decomposition}.
+It writes the tensor as a sum of rank-one partially symmetric tensors, e.g. $\lambda (\fv^{(1)})^{\otimes d_1} \otimes (\fv^{(2)})^{\otimes d_2} \otimes \cdots \otimes (\fv^{(\ell)})^{\otimes d_\ell}$.
+Enforcing partial symmetry uses fewer parameters and gives decompositions that are easier to interpret.
+Without enforcing partial symmetry in the summands, CP decomposition generally fails to preserve partial symmetry.